dh00mk3tu/useNetFlux/content/documentation.md

 ## Global Configuration

-`useNetStack` has a global configuration that can be updated using `updateGlobalConfig`.
+`useNetFlux` has a global configuration that can be updated using `updateGlobalConfig`.
 This allows setting default behaviors for all API calls.

 ### Global Config Fields